 Customers have a broad range of security requirements and it is impossible to satisfy all with a single collection of static "security settings".
 If one of system-supplied Security profiles does not suit the customer requirements, there is an option to create a "custom" Security profile.
 You can create a "custom" Security profile by copying one of the system-specified Security profiles to a new profile name.
 A newly created profile defines the default settings of the build-in Security profile copied to a custom Security profile.
 The configuration settings of the "custom" Security profile can be modified to meet customer site-specific requirements.
-For example, the System Administrator can create a custom Security profile defined with all of the Security settings of the 'High' security profile, and enable/disable specific network services as mandated by the customer site requirements.
+For example, the System Administrator can create a custom Security profile defined with all of the Security settings of the "High" security profile, and enable/disable specific network services as mandated by the customer site requirements.
 You can save multiple custom profiles on the system assigned with their own custom assigned name to help the System Administrator readily differentiate between them.
-Although the FreeFlow® Print Server Security profile does provide the ability to significantly Security tighten FreeFlow® Print Server, it does not encompass all security settings for the FreeFlow® Print Server / Solaris OS platform.
-There are many additional Security hardening settings and procedures described throughout this document
+Although the FreeFlow® Print Server, it does not encompass all security settings for the FreeFlow® Print Server, it does not encompass all security settings for the FreeFlow® Print Server, it does not encompass all security settings for the settings and procedures described throughout this document